sustainable-software-guidelines/Sustainable-Software-Development/README.md

-# Guidelines for Developing Energy Efficient and Sustainable Software
+# Guidelines for Developing Energy Efficient and Environmentally Sustainable Software

 Welcome to the Software—Guidelines for Developing Energy-Efficient and Sustainable Software Repository!